 This means any extended break period laid out by an employer as a bona fide meal time must also relieve an employee of his or her job duties.
 If the employee is required to work during this period, he or she must be paid.

 An employee must also be paid for any short breaks throughout the day lasting between five and 20 minutes.

 If you have not been rightfully paid by your employer for the time you have worked, you may be entitled compensation.

 The Phoenix employment law attorneys at the Phillips Law Group are willing to pursue any employer who mistreats his or her employees.
 We will fight to uphold the rights of wronged workers to ensure they receive the treatment and compensation they deserve.

-Call or text 1-800-706-3000 to discuss your claim with one of our attorneys today.
+Call 1-800-706-3000 to discuss your claim with one of our attorneys today.
 Free consultation by phone.
 No fees to start your case and no fees unless we win.

 The Phillips Law Group.
 All rights reserved.
 All materials contained on the Phillips Law Group website are copyrighted including trademarks, and other proprietary information including the content on its blogs, the home page, and all website pages.
 The material contained on this website may not be copied, reproduced, modified, transmitted, displayed, or distributed without written permission of the Phillips Law Group.
 Any reposting, distribution, or displaying of website content on any other business website without prior written consent is a violation of copyright laws.
 The Phillips Law Group disclaims all liability for content maintained on other websites that are linked to this firm's website.